 What Causes Parkinson’s Disease

 For most patients (Over 85% of all cases), the diagnosis of Parkinson’s disease is idiopathic or of unknown origin.
-Researchers studying Parkinson’s believe that it may be caused by several factors ranging from systemic autoimmune diseases and genetic/familial to environmental causes.
+Researchers studying Parkinson’s believe that it may be caused by several factors, ranging from systemic autoimmune diseases and genetic/familial causes to environmental causes.
 Familial Parkinson’s is quite rare, and less than 15% of our patients have reported a family history of Neurodegenerative disorders such as ALS, Ischemic Strokes, Broca’s aphasia, or Ataxia.
-The primary pathophysiology of Parkinson’s disease is the death of dopaminergic neurons (dopamine-producing cells) and motoneurons in the midbrain (substantia nigra region.)
-The usual symptoms associated with PD occur due to the loss of paracrine cell signaling capacity of neurotransmitters, especially dopamine.
-Some other potential risk factors for neurodegenerative diseases like MND and PD include oxidative pressures, autoimmune system complications from disorders such as lupus, hereditary variables, environmental factors, neuroleptics or calcium antagonists, intoxication (Drug-induced parkinsonism), or traumatic brain injuries.
+The primary pathophysiology of Parkinson’s disease is the death of dopaminergic neurons (dopamine-producing cells) and motoneurons in the midbrain (substantia nigra region).
+The typical symptoms associated with PD result from the loss of paracrine signaling by neurotransmitters, particularly dopamine.
+Some other potential risk factors for neurodegenerative diseases like MND and PD include oxidative stress, autoimmune system complications from disorders such as lupus, hereditary variables, environmental factors, neuroleptics or calcium antagonists, intoxication (Drug-induced parkinsonism), or traumatic brain injuries.

 Is Parkinson’s caused by genetic mutations?